CrabLabsLLC/crablabsllc.github.io/content/posts/KiCadCreateLibs.md

 First thing is to create a library is there isn't one already

-After the library is created
+After the library is created we want to create